 The quest for an understanding of the nature of Reiki will inevitably lead to a better study of it; meanwhile, studies will not be accepted as valid by the scientific community, but we must acknowledge the difficulty of pioneering in science, and also the difficulty to interpretate something we yet don’t understand completely.

-Myeong Soo Lee in 2008 made a very complete review, in which he retrieved 205 potential relevant studies, from all of those, only 9 met the criteria specified, and only 2 suggested positive effects, one in the area of pain and anxiety and the other involving stress and hopelessness.
+In 2008 Myeong Soo Lee made a very complete review, in which he retrieved 205 potential relevant studies.
+From all of those, only 9 met the criteria specified, and only 2 suggested positive effects: one in the area of pain and anxiety and the other involving stress and hopelessness.
 Not only is important to know how to study this phenomenon, also how to interpret it, because we might not get the best answers if the questions imply strict specific medical outcomes, and this approach is not liked by modern science.

 Finally, Sondra vanderVaart in 2009 made another review, obtaining a poor ranking in 11 out of 12 studies, determining more or less what we already know, that high-quality RCTs are needed.